-Answer: This depends on the size of the scooter and the features that you need.
+Answer: This depends on the features that best suit your unique needs.
 We stock various brands of mobility scooters in many different sizes and price ranges.
-New mobility scooters can range from approximately $2,000 up to $12,000 depending on what you need.
+New mobility scooters can range from approximately $2,000 up to $12,000 again depending your needs.

 Question: What is the best mobility scooter?

 Answer: The best mobility scooter isn’t necessarily the most expensive scooter!
-If you come into our showroom or call us we will spend time getting to know you and exactly what you need your mobility scooter to do.
-Is it to go in and out of the boot of your car or do you need something big to go long distances instead of a car.
-Maybe you just need something to go a short distance on flat ground to the local shops.
+We pride ourselves on highly personalised customer service.
+If you come into our showroom or call us we will spend time listening and getting to know you and your unique requirements.
+Is it to go in and out of the boot of your car?
+Do you need something big to go long distances instead of a car?
+Maybe you just need something to go a short distance on flat ground to the local shops?
 If you are tall in stature then the scooter that will suit you will be different to someone who is short in stature.
-We will find the perfectly scooter to suit you.
+Together, we will find the perfect scooter to suit your mobility and your lifestyle.

 Question: What do I do if I have an emergency breakdown?

 Answer: We are unable to provide an emergency breakdown service.
 In WA the RAC provides roadside assistance to its Wheels2Go members.
 They can help with on the spot problems and arrange for you to be taken home if it cannot be fixed on the spot.
 Note that for punctures/flat tyres you will need to supply your own spare tube.
 We carry spare tubes so if you’d like to purchase one in case of emergency then call us on (08) 9244 1005 to place your order.
 Click here to read more about the RAC Wheels2Go membership.